Solomia Lukyanets: Adult music career

-Lukyanets returned to perform at Teletriumph 2018, which was held without a televised broadcast at Stereo Plaza.

 Lukyanets continues to perform in concerts.

 In 2020, Lukyanets earned the Bundeswettbewerb Gesang Berlin award.

 After the Russian invasion of Ukraine, on April 29, 2022, Lukyanets performed the National anthem of Ukraine alongside her mother, who played piano, and the tenor Stanislav Vypovskyi.
 On the video she posted of the performance to YouTube and her other social media accounts, she wrote:

 My country is being destroyed.
 My country is being destroyed by [the] Russian army.
 Russian soldiers shoot on civilians, they rape Ukrainian women and looting Ukrainian people.
 It shows that they don't know what is honor and they are inhumane.
 That will have consequences and It will have its price.
 The whole world is seeing the truth.
 Ukraine will never forget.